By Seth Kinker, firstname.lastname@example.org

 “I definitely think I had a bigger role on this team because we were a younger team,” said Tamer.
 “We graduated a lot of seniors, so we had a lot of freshmen.
 I feel like I became more of a leader on that team because we didn’t have as many seniors.
 We had seniors that did lead, but we just didn’t have that many seniors in general.”

 Tamer will head to three additional training camps over the next few weeks to prepare for a Germany tour in April to take on the German and Belgium U-16 teams.
-Until then, Tamer will be working out on her own and practicing with her club team as well as practicing on some turf
+Until then, Tamer will be working out on her own and practicing with her club team as well as practicing on some turf in a pole barn at home.

 With Tamer being the first Michigander named to the U17 team, she’s set her goals higher.